 New Orleans Square

-Other than that it’s all Pirates and Ghosts other things New Orleans is well renowned for as the Gateway for most of the Pirates Smuggling into the United States in the past.
+Other than that it’s all Pirates and Ghosts; as New Orleans is well renowned as the Gateway for most of the Pirates smuggling into the United States in the past.

-Ultra Detailed journey through the golden age of pirating Our Rating – 4.1 – Read More…
+Ultra Detailed journey through the golden age of pirating and the inspiration for the Pirates of the Caribbean film franchise Our Rating – 4.1 – Read More…

 Pirate’s Lair on Tom Sawyer Island

-A small section of the park located up in the top right of the park as far from the entrance as possible (Prior to the arrival of Galaxy’s edge that is) This wooded area of the park avoid some of the biggest crowds but does not have too much going for it in terms of rides and attractions.
-The Big hitter is splash mountain, but The Many Adventure of Winnie the pooh, along with the chance to meet pooh himself along with Tigger and others is the big draw for kids and even adults who grew up with pooh.
+A small section of the park located up in the top right of the park as far from the entrance as possible (Prior to the arrival of Galaxy’s edge that is) This wooded area of the park avoids some of the biggest crowds but does not have too much going for it in terms of rides and attractions.
+The Big hitter is Splash Mountain, but The Many Adventures of Winnie the Pooh, along with the chance to meet Pooh himself along with Tigger and friends is the big draw for those who want to meet the characters from Hundred Acre Wood.
+Once Splash Mountian is shut in from May 31st, 2023, we would expect Critter County to be a quieter area of the park without the draw of the big ride.

-Disneys highly rated and excellently fun Log Flume Ride.
-The theme is a little obscure but fun and the ride itself and excellent flume and great way to cool down on a hot day Our Rating – 4.0 – Read More…
+Disney’s highly rated and excellently fun Log Flume Ride.
+The theme is a little obscure but fun and the ride itself is an excellent flume and a great way to cool down on a hot day Our Rating – 4.0 – Read More… Splash Mountain will permanently close on May 31st, 2023 to be refurbished into a new ride inspired by The Princess and the Frog.

 Davy Crockett’s Explorer Canoes